Wednesday 30 October 2024

 Mr M had said that I could just let him know on the day which option I would take.

-In all honesty, I had been certain that I'd just lose the right nipple too however this week Chris and I had a big heart to heart about how I feel about bad boob and how I want to feel and look as 'normal' as I can.
+In all honesty, I had been certain that I'd just lose the right nipple too however this week I had a big heart to heart about how I feel about bad boob and how I want to feel and look as 'normal' as I can.
 It's just the risk of keeping even a small bit of breast tissue that is playing on my mind.
 If they find anything untoward at all in the right breast then I'd rather lose the nipple but if its clear then I'd like to share it.
 I'm also worried that the nipple might die after the op due to lack of blood supply but Mr M explains that he's never had an unsuccessful share.

 It's time to make the final decision.
 "I'd like to keep the nipple and then share it."